Kiran-R-K/DevOps-Course-Starter/README.md

 ## Database
 The application requires a MongoDB database to store data.
 The `.env.template` shows which fields should be declared in your `.env` file to connect to the database.

+### Encryption
+The deployed application uses Azure Cosmos DB for Mongo DB and as such the data is automatically encrytped at rest.

 ## Using Docker to Build/Run/Test

 Make sure you have docker installed